automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nemegtomaia.md

 # Nemegtomaia
-## Description: This dinosaur had a bizarrely shaped skull.
+## This dinosaur had a bizarrely shaped skull.